tomato42/tls13-spec/draft-ietf-tls-tls13.md

 (indicated by 0 in the table above) is used instead, allowing for a uniform derivation process for all handshake modes.

-The diagram below shows the derivation process modeled on HKDF {{RFC5869}}.
+The diagram below shows the derivation process.
-In this diagram, PRF indicates an ordinary TLS PRF and PRFH indicates a PRF which includes the session hash {{the-session-hash}}.

                    0                           0
                    |                           |